 Look for journalistic standards of reporting.
 High-quality, investigative news sources have explicit editorial policies and follow a code of ethics or professional standards.
-Examples: Society of Professional Journalists (SPJ) Code of Ethics; Ethical Journalism Network's 5 Principles of Ethical Journalism.
+Example: Society of Professional Journalists (SPJ) Code of Ethics.

 Does the news source you are using have an explicit Editorial Policy?

 Lack of an explicit editorial policy or a statement of ethical standards is a red flag indicating suspect content.